Female hormonal drugs and pills - Complete list. Hormonal drugs - harm and benefit

 • Postinor.

-The main feature of the remedy is that it retains the therapeutic effect and activity when taken orally at a high level.
-Pregnin is not recommended for use in the presence of a threatened miscarriage or incipient miscarriage.
-Pregnin can be prescribed for such conditions:
+The main feature of the product is that it retains its therapeutic effect and activity when taken orally at a high level.
+Pregnin is not recommended for use if there is a threat of miscarriage or an incipient miscarriage.
+Pregnin can be prescribed for the following conditions:

 1. Low functional activity of the corpus luteum;